Kuree/hgdb/README.rst

    python -c "import pkgutil; print(pkgutil.get_loader('libhgdb').path)"

-You can copy it ot symbolic link to places you want to use.
+You can copy it or symbolic link to places you want to use.

 Compile from source
 ~~~~~~~~~~~~~~~~~~~